What we discovered.

 Researching how to embed employability in the curriculum

 There is recognition that additive development of disciplinary knowledge is an insufficient preparation for students’ futures.
-Teaching staff, particularly when prompted by the literature on the future of work and the fourth industrial revolution identify multiple transformational shifts in their students that will be needed if they are to thrive in an uncertain future.
-The 4 studies described below developed and tested a framework to support academics who want to embed employability into their university courses using the 4Es of Employability model
+Teaching staff, particularly when prompted by the literature on the future of work and the fourth industrial revolution, identify multiple transformational shifts in their students that will be needed if they are to thrive in an uncertain future.
+The 4 studies described below developed and tested a framework to support academics who want to embed graduate capabilities into their university courses using the 4Es of Employability model

 To understand teachers’ perspectives on the development of employability attributes, interviews were held with 20 staff who came from the Auckland University of Technology, University of Auckland, University of Canterbury and University of Otago.
 Participants included management, research, teaching, careers and academic development staff.
 Participants were from Arts, Business, Creative Industries, Mathematics, Medical and Science disciplines.
 To read more about this study, click here.